Ankaralı Turgut

-Turgut Karataş (11 September 1963 – 15 December 2024), better known as Ankaralı Turgut, was a Turkish singer of Romani descent who was one of the oldest and most popular singers from the "Ankaralı" (English: 'from Ankara') school of Turkish folk music.
+Turgut Karataş (11 September 1963 – 15 December 2024), better known as Ankaralı Turgut, was a Turkish singer of Romani descent who was one of the oldest and most popular singers from the "Ankaralı" (English: 'from Ankara') school of folk music.
 Born in Ayaş on 11 September 1963, he started his career in the early 1990s.

 The period of illness and death

 In 2017, he was hospitalised and treated for COPD (chronic obstructive pulmonary disease).

 On 9 August 2024, Turgut, who is from Ankara, fell ill again and was admitted to Etlik City Hospital in Ankara, where he began treatment.

 On 5 November 2024, his manager Murat Boran announced that Turgut Karataş's health condition was critical and that he had been intubated.

 Financial support

 Having lost 13 kilograms during his illness and unable to begin “Smart Drug” treatment due to financial difficulties, Karataş received donations from his loved ones and fellow artists.
 He stated that the donations did not reach him and that his family had threatened to take the money by force.